Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Methods

 \subsection{Simulation Setup:}

-MuJoCo \cite{todorov2012mujoco} was used as a physics-based simulator to test the controller in a simulation environment.
-The \textit{flexcomp} and \textit{composite} elements in MuJoCo facilitate the creation of deformable objects, allowing flexible components such as cloth or soft bodies to be defined.
-The simulation includes three modular platforms: a single-module setup and grids of $2 \times 2$ and $3 \times 3$ modules (4 and 9 modules, respectively).
-Positional actuators with a range of $[-0.20,0.20]$~m are placed at a distance of $0.5$~m from each other.
-A soft fabric is connected on top of the actuator grid to closely mimic the hardware system.
-The simulation runs at $1000$Hz.
-Figure\ref{fig:mutli-modular MANTA-RAY} illustrates the setup.
+MuJoCo~\cite{todorov2012mujoco} was used as a physics-based simulator, with deformable fabric modeled using flexcomp composite elements.
+The simulation includes 3$\times$3 module configurations with positional actuators (range $[\pm0.20]$~m) spaced 0.5~m apart and a soft fabric surface mimicking the hardware system.
+The simulation runs at 1000~Hz (Fig. \ref{fig:mutli-modular MANTA-RAY}E).